PeterMosmans/ansible-role-apache2/README.md

 Build status for this role: [![Build Status](https://travis-ci.org/PeterMosmans/ansible-role-apache2.svg)](https://travis-ci.org/PeterMosmans/ansible-role-apache2)

-This role installs and configures the Apache 2 webserver on Debian and Ubunty servers.
+This role installs and configures the Apache 2 webserver on Debian and Ubuntu servers.
 The main focus is on **hardening a default Apache installation**.
 It modifies the default Apache configuration as well as disables and enables specific modules.
 Furthermore it can deploy (a number of) website configuration files, SSL certificates and corresponding private keys.
 By setting the ```apache2_php``` flag to true, PHP5 will also be installed and configured.